Miguel Herrera

-Miguel Ernesto Herrera Aguirre (born 18 March 1968), popularly referred to by his nickname "Piojo" (Spanish for "louse"), is a Mexican former professional footballer and current manager.
-He is the head coach of Liga MX club Tijuana.
+Miguel Ernesto Herrera Aguirre (born 18 March 1968), popularly referred to by his nickname "Piojo" (Spanish for "louse"), is a Mexican professional football manager and former player.
+He is the current manager of the Costa Rica national team.

 A former defender, Herrera began his career playing with second division side Deportivo Neza in 1985, then transferring to Tecos UAG in 1987, and making his debut in the Primera División in 1988.
 After a brief period with Santos Laguna, in 1989 Herrera transferred to Atlante and went on to play for the club on three occasions, winning his only league championship as a player during the 1992–93 season.
 He also had a notable spell with Toros Neza, making over 100 appearances for the club from 1995 till 1999.
 He retired with Atlante in 2000.
 Herrera was also a Mexican international, earning 14 caps and participated in the 1993 Copa América tournament in which Mexico finished runner-up.

 As a manager, Herrera was in charge of Atlante in 2002, and again in 2010.
 He also coached Monterrey, managing them to two finals in 2004 and 2005, losing to UNAM and Toluca.
 He went on to coach Veracruz in 2008, and Estudiantes Tecos from 2008 until 2010.
 In November 2011, Herrera was announced as manager of Club América, with which he won his first league championship in 2013.
 In 2018, he won a second Liga MX title in his second spell with the club.

 In October 2013, Herrera was named interim coach of the Mexico national team to guide them through the intercontinental playoff matches against New Zealand to qualify for the 2014 World Cup.
 After Mexico won the playoff and gained qualification, Herrera's job was extended to coaching the team during the World Cup.
 He ultimately extended his contract until 2018.
 Despite leading Mexico to the 2015 CONCACAF Gold Cup, he was sacked as coach of the national team after a physical altercation with a journalist.